djselzlein/djselzlein.github.io/about.md

 title: About
 ---

-Djeison (pronounced as "Jason") is a passionate web developer who enjoyes building solutions that improve and ease people's daily lives.
+Djeison (pronounced as "Jason") is a passionate web developer who enjoys building solutions that improve and ease people's daily lives.

 He has working experience with Java 8 and [Spring Framework](https://spring.io/) and is currently studying [Ruby on Rails](http://rubyonrails.org/).